prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_window_force_aspect_ratio_get(const wchar_t* name,
     boolean* force);
 ```
-This service returns the "force-aspect-ratio" property setting for the uniquely named Window Sink.
+This service returns the "force-aspect-ratio" property setting for the named Window Sink.
 The Sink's aspect ratio will be maintained on Window resize if set.

 **Parameters**
 * `name` - [in] unique name of the Window Sink to query.